MicrosoftDocs/azure-video-indexer/azure-video-indexer/try-vi-web-portal-quickstart.md

 ---
 title:  Quickstart - Try the Azure AI Video Indexer web portal
-description: This article show you how to get started with Azure AI Video Indexer (VI) by using the web portal.
-You are encouraged to experience indexing a video with the web portal before trying the API. ms.topic: conceptual ms.date: 06/26/2024 ms.author: inhenkel
+description: This article shows you how to get started with Azure AI Video Indexer (VI) by using the web portal.
+You're encouraged to experience indexing a video with the web portal before trying the API. ms.topic: conceptual ms.date: 06/26/2024 ms.author: inhenkel